nolangrossi/prework-study-guide/README.md

 - Practice writing and testing code snippets for web development

 # Credits
-Thanks to [contributors], boot camp resources, and any open-source libraries used.
+Thanks to Nolan Grossi(me), boot camp resources, and any open-source libraries used.

 # License
 Distributed under the MIT License.